rafrasenberg/rafrasenberg-website/content/about/index.md

 > :email: Interested in working together?
 Shoot me a message: hello@rafrasenberg.com

 ## Personal interests
 Besides my passion for coding I have a big passion for fitness.
-On my socials I preach about it a lot and I believe that (especially) developers, should be more conscious about the long-tem postive effects of staying active and maintaining a healthy work/life balance.
+On my socials I preach about it a lot and I believe that (especially) developers, should be more conscious about the long-term postive effects of staying active and maintaining a healthy work/life balance.